Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Saints stats and trends

-- This year, the Saints have an ATS record of 4-0 in their four games as an underdog of 2.5 points or more.
+- In New Orleans' nine games this year, it has five wins against the spread.

+- The Saints have been underdogs by 2.5 points or more four times this year and are 4-0 ATS in those games.

-- New Orleans has gone over the point total in 55.6% of its opportunities this year (five times in nine games with a set point total).
+- New Orleans' games this season have gone over the total in five out of nine opportunities (55.6%).

 - New Orleans is 4-1 against the spread and 4-1 overall in games when it puts up more than 23.1 points.

-- New Orleans is 3-2 against the spread and 2-3 overall when the team piles up over 349.5 yards.
+- In games that New Orleans piles up more than 350.6 yards, the team is 3-2 against the spread and 2-3 overall.

-- The Saints have eight giveaways this season, while the Eagles have nine takeaways.

 Home and road insights

-- At home this year, Philadelphia has one win against the spread and is 0-4 overall.
+- Philadelphia has covered the spread once at home, and is 0-4 overall there, this year.

 - In four home games this season, Philadelphia has gone over the total twice.

-- The average point total in Eagles home games this season is 51.1 points, 8.1 more than this outing's over/under (43).
+- The average point total in Eagles home games this season is 51.1 points, 8.6 more than this matchup's over/under (42.5).

 - In away games, New Orleans is 3-2 against the spread, and 3-2 overall.

-- Away from home, the Saints have one win ATS (1-2) as 2.5-point underdogs or more.
+- The Saints have one win ATS (1-2) away from home as 2.5-point underdogs or more.

-- This season, in five away games, New Orleans has hit the over twice.
+- New Orleans has hit the over twice in five road games this year.

 Powered by Data Skrive.